 Want to go Serverless?
 DynamoDB is the most popular database for Serverless applications.

 NoSQL data modeling is different than relational data modeling.
-Rather than a flexible data layout that considers access patterns, you design your table for your access patterns.
+You must design your table specifically for your access patterns.

 This book teaches a strategy-driven approach for designing your tables.
-Learn strategies for handling:
+You will learn strategies for handling:

 ... and more!